| |

 When to Visit the Covered Bridges of Madison County?

-You can visit the covered bridges all year round.
-We saw and photographed them in winter because we were then on a long road trip.
-Covered Bridges of Madison County were on our way to the Yellowstone in winter scenery, Badlands National Park covered by the snow, and Mount Rushmore trip.
-The plus was that there were almost no tourists in the area, and we had movie locations exclusively for ourselves.
+The plus was that the area had almost no tourists, and we had movie locations exclusively for ourselves.
 However, when it comes to the weather and the attractiveness of the landscape, spring or fall will be a better choice.
 Consider also the Covered Bridge Festival in October for your Bridges of Madison County road trip, if you have a choice.

 Covered Bridge Festival in Madison County

-The covered bridges of Iowa have gained considerable popularity thanks to the novel and movie and musical adaptation of the Bridges of Madison County.
-Each year, on the second week of October, the local society celebrates the history and heritage of the covered bridges of Madison County.
-So, the Covered Bridge Festival is a great option to learn more about the historical significance of covered bridges.
-You can admire the historical reenactments and demonstrations during the festival or take guided tours of the historic covered bridges.
+So, the Covered Bridge Festival is a great option for learning more about the historical significance of covered bridges.
+During the festival, you can admire the historical reenactments and demonstrations or take guided tours of the historic covered bridges.
 There’s also plenty of local music and a parade.
 You can also sample a variety of fresh local foods or shop antique and craft vendors.

 winterset madison county